 West Virginia confronts cash shortage despite natural riches

+This Nov.
+3, 2014 file photo shows the West Virginia Capitol with its dome framed by turning sugar maples leaves in Charleston, W.Va.
 West Virginia lawmakers returning to work shortly will find the state in the same position as last year - resource rich and cash poor.
-And though gas, not coal, is now the increasingly abundant resource, the budgeting challenges don't look all that different from the past.

 Comments